jan-neumann/free-genai-bootcamp-2025/opea-comps/Readme.md

 Q: Will the model be downloaded in the container?
 Does that mean the ml model will be deleted when the container stops running?

-The model will download into the container, and vanish when the container stops running.
+A: The model will download into the container, and vanish when the container stops running.
 You need to mount a local drive and there is probably more work to be done.

+Q: For the LLM service which can generate text, it suggests it will only work with TGI/vLLM and all you have to do is to have it running.
+Do TGI/vLLM have a standardized API or is there code to detect which one is running?
+Do we really have to use Xeon or Gaudi processors?

+A: vLLM, TGI (Text Generation Inference), and Ollama all offer APIs with OpenAI compatibility, so in theory they should be interchangeable.